aroles/biol210/README.md

 In this course, we use a form of contract grading, a method of assessment in which you complete a contract laying out the work you must complete to a satisfactory level in order to earn a specific letter grade.

-Read the following contract requirements carefully before filling out the Grade Contract form to complete your contract. <text style="background-color:yellow">**Contracts are due by Fri Sep 8.**</text>
+Read the following contract requirements carefully before filling out the Grade Contract form to complete your contract. <text style="background-color:yellow">**Contracts are due by Fri Sep 6.**</text>

 If you have questions about the contract process, email or visit Angie to discuss.

 ### General Overview and Expectations
 In this course, you will determine your final grade based on the amount of work that you complete to a satisfactory level (as determined by the instructor).
 All passing grades will be expected to complete a baseline amount of work while higher grades will require additional work to be completed to satisfactory (thus, a higher level of mastery).
 Letter or number grades will not be assigned for any assignments.
 Instead, when work is returned to you it will be marked either "Satisfactory" or "Revise".
 Any work marked Satisfactory needs no more attention from you.
-Work marked Revise requires that you address the comments provided by the instructor and attempt to correct errors in the assignment, turning in a revised version of the assignment within one week.
-If that revision is sufficient, it will be returned as Satisfactory; if not, additonal revisions may be needed or perhaps a meeting with the instructor.
-More than 2 revisions requires a one-on-one meeting with the instructor.
-At the end of the semester, you and I will determine your grade depending on how many of each assignment you completed to Satisfactory.
+Work marked Revise requires that you address the comments provided by the instructor and attempt to correct issues in the assignment, turning in a revised version of the assignment within one week.
+If that revision is sufficient, it will be returned as Satisfactory; if not, additional revisions may be needed or perhaps a meeting with the instructor.
+More than 1 revision requires a one-on-one meeting with the instructor before submitting the revision.
+At the end of the semester, you and I will determine your final grade depending on how many of each assignment you completed to Satisfactory.

-In addition to the above, you will be responsible for determining due dates for some assignments for this course (including exams).
+In addition to the above, you will be responsible for determining due dates for some assignments for this course (primarily exams).
 Generally, you must turn in quizzes or problem sets within 2 weeks of the due date though exceptions can be arranged individually with the instructor.
 Late assignments may carry consequences for you or impact your final grade.

 I am choosing to use contract grading in order to provide you ownership over your grade and to enable you to focus more on what you are actually trying to learn.
 As a further benefit, contract grading helps you to develop and practice valuable life skills such as time management and the ability to assess the quality of your own work.
 Grades do not follow you into jobs after college (unless you do more schooling!), so it’s important to learn to assess yourself.